-In this article we are discussing a handful of mini audio amplifier circuit which can be built quickly for amplifying very tiny input signals into audible speaker outputs.
+In this article we are discussing a handful of simple, mini audio amplifier circuits which can be built quickly for amplifying very tiny input signals into audible speaker outputs.

 As soon as Q1 amplifies the signal over 4V5 the situation gets reversed, Q2 switches ON and Q3 is switched off.